 W. Ralph Basham is one of the most recognized and respected leaders in the law enforcement and homeland security communities.
 Over the course of his 38-year career in the federal government, Basham held top posts in four of the eight operational components of what is now the U.S. Department of Homeland Security: commissioner of U.S. Customs and Border Protection, director of the U.S. Secret Service, director of the Federal Law Enforcement Training Centers, and chief of staff at the Transportation Security Administration.

 Basham served in these leadership positions as a senior executive presidential appointee in the Clinton, George W. Bush and Obama administrations.
 He earned a bachelor's degree in business administration from Southeastern University in Washington, D.C.

-Dan Chaddock focuses on bringing together cross-functional teams to build innovative, financial experiences grounded in agile principles, collaborative groups and member-centered design.
-Previously at Navy Federal, he was Vice President of Enterprise Software, responsible for all development, integration and testing.
-Prior, Chaddock spent 10 years at the Internal Revenue Service serving as Associate CIO and chief visionary helping modernize the technology infrastructure and move the IRS to a data-driven culture.
-He also led the data revolution at AOL – making it the largest data warehouse in the U.S. at that time.
+Dan Chaddock focuses on building a meaningful data platform that serves data solutions across Gartner.
+Previously, he was Vice President of Digital Labs at Navy Federal Credit Union where he brought together cross-functional teams to build innovative, financial experiences grounded in agile principles, collaboration and member-centered design.
+Prior, Chaddock spent 10 years at the Internal Revenue Service serving as Associate CIO and Chief Visionary, helping modernize the technology infrastructure and move the IRS to a data-driven culture.
+He also led the data revolution at AOL — making it the largest data warehouse in the U.S. at that time.

-Chaddock’s career has spanned the private, public and not-for-profit sectors.
-He has a proven track record of creating innovative solutions to deliver large scale, mission-critical technology changes.
+Chaddock’s career spans the private, public and not-for-profit sectors.
+He has a proven track record of creating groundbreaking solutions that deliver large scale, mission-critical technology changes.
 He received his bachelor’s degree from the College of William and Mary.